 File Lookup Transformation¶

-The File Lookup transformation in Astera Centerprise is used to look up values coming from a source.
+The File Lookup Transformation object in Astera Centerprise is used to look up values coming from a source.
 It uses an excel or delimited file which contains the lookup values as well as the output values to perform the lookup.
 File lookup can be performed based on a single lookup field as well as a combination of fields.
-Similarly, a file lookup transformation can return a single output field from a lookup table or a combination of fields.
+Similarly, a File Lookup Transformation object can return a single output field from a lookup table or a combination of fields.
 In either case, the output field or fields are returned from the records in which the lookup values match the incoming values.

-In this scenario, we have a customers data from a fictitious organization stored in a database source.
+In this scenario, we have a Customers dataset from a fictitious organization stored in a database source.
 It contains information of customers from different countries.
 We want to replace the country names by country codes in our database, by switching them with the lookup values (country codes) stored in an excel file.
-To achieve that, we will use the File Lookup transformation.
+To achieve this, we will use the File Lookup Transformation object.

 How to Work with the File Lookup transformation¶

 1. Select the relevant source object from the Sources section in the Toolbox.
 In this example, we will use Customers data stored in a database table.